ifelipebj/PrometheeTools/README.md

 #############

-# The `PROMETHEEII` function is applied with the 2 matrices as input parameters.
+# The `PROMETHEEII` function is applied
 RS <- PROMETHEEII(matrix_evaluation, data_criteria)
-# Positive flows, negative flows and net flows are calculated
+# Positive flows, negative flows and net flows
 RS$NF
-# Net flows by criteria are calculated.
+# Net flows by criteria
 RS$NFC

 #############

-# The`GLNF`function is applied with the 2 matrices as input parameters.
+# The`GLNF`function is applied
 RS <- GLNF(matrix_evaluation, data_criteria)
-# Calculate the final classification of the 30 customers into four ordered groups
+# Final classification of the 30 customers into four ordered groups
 RS$Class
 # It is possible to consult the details of global and local searches.
 # Show global classification results